fvciprian/deepseek-r1-ext/README.md

 # deepseek-r1-ext

-This VS Code extension provides a chat interface for the [DeepSeek-R1](https://ollama.com/library/deepseek-r1) model.
+This VS Code extension provides a chat interface for the [DeepSeek-R1](https://github.com/deepseek-ai/DeepSeek-R1) model. <br />
-Currently it's using the deepseek-r1:7b distilled version so it can be run on local hardware.
+Currently it's using the deepseek-r1:7b which is a smaller model distilled from DeepSeek-R1 with better performance so it can be run on local hardware.

 ## Features